Diptodas123/Java/README.md

-Backup of my Java codes.
+This repository is dedicated to my backup purposes for Java codes.